Polypants/threejs_tutorial/README.md

 scene.add(plane);
 ```

-## Setting up Shadows
+### Setting up Shadows

-To render shadows, we first need to tell the renderer that shadows will be rendered.
+To render shadows, we need do a few different things.
+First, we need to tell the renderer that shadows will be rendered.

 ```
 renderer.shadowMap.enabled = true;
 ```

-And tell the light to cast shadows.
+Next, we'll tell the light to cast shadows.

 ```
 pointLight.castShadow = true;
 ```

-And now we will set which objects should cast shadows and which objects should receive them.
+Finally, we'll set which objects should cast shadows and which objects should receive them.

 ```
 plane.receiveShadow = true;